Tinformant/pythia/README.md

      - [X] how does hierarchical/flat search work
      * How did I change the code
      * Present a problem as an example
+     - [ ] Compare code of hybrid search and flat search
 ### 08/13
 - [X] Modifying SearchStrategy so that HybridSearch can take in both budget and threshold
 - [X] Figure out about if hierarchical search is level-order or not